Essential Guide to Australian Standards for Safe Working at Heights

 Fostering a Safety Culture

-Building a culture of safety is vital for reducing risks related to working at heights.
+Building a culture of safety is vital to reducing risks associated with working at heights.
 Employers can nurture this culture by:

 Encouraging Open Communication: Create an atmosphere where workers feel safe reporting hazards and discussing safety concerns.

-Providing Ongoing Training: Plan regular training sessions to keep workers updated on the latest safety practices and standards.
+Providing Ongoing Training: Plan regular training sessions to keep workers up to date on the latest safety practices and standards.

-Recognizing Safe Practices: Reward employees who demonstrate safe work practices, reinforcing the significance of safety in the workplace.
+Recognising Safe Practices: Reward employees who demonstrate safe work practices to reinforce the importance of safety in the workplace.

 By fostering a safety culture, employers can significantly lower the likelihood of accidents related to working at heights.